Ghorepani Poon Hill Trek Cost

 Where is Poon Hill?

-Poon Hill is a hill station in Nepal's Gandaki Province, on the border of Myagdi and Kaski districts.
-It's a popular destination for trekking and offers panoramic views of the Annapurna and Dhaulagiri mountain ranges.
+Poon Hill, a renowned viewpoint in Gandaki Province, Nepal, is situated on the border between Myagdi and Kaski districts.
+With stunning sunrises, trekkers can take in the panoramic view of the Annapurna and Dhaulagiri ranges.

 Ghorepani Poon Hill Weather and Temperature

-Poon Hill in Nepal experiences four seasons, with mild temperatures and favorable weather conditions.
+Poon Hill in Nepal, for four distinct seasons, is characterized by mild temperatures and favorable weather conditions.

 Spring (March–May): Best trekking season

-- Ghorepani Poon Hill weather during spring is stable and moderate, with temperatures ranging from 15–25°C during the day and 5–10°C at night.
+Ghorepani Poon Hill's weather during spring is stable and moderate.
+With temperatures ranging from 15°C to 25°C during the day and 5°C to 10°C at night, it is the best time for trekking.

-- Blooming rhododendrons: The trails are covered with colorful rhododendrons, the national flower of Nepal.
+Blooming rhododendrons: The trails are lined with colorful rhododendrons, Nepal's national flower.

 Summer (June–August)